-That’s why I’m SO thrilled to be sharing this recipe with you today.
-In my opinion it’s the perfect easy everyday chocolate chip cookie recipe.
-They’re simple to make, and yield thick beautiful cookies that are golden brown and crisp at the edges, while remaining gooey at the center.
+That’s why I’m SO thrilled to be sharing this recipe for Bakery Style Chocolate Chip Cookies with you today.
+In my opinion, it’s the perfect easy everyday chocolate chip cookie recipe.
+This homemade recipe is simple to make, and yields thick beautiful cookies that are golden brown, crisp at the edges, and gooey at the center.

-Watch the video below to step into my kitchen and see exactly how to make this recipe.
+Watch the video below to step into my kitchen and see exactly how to bake these delicious cookies with me.
 I give tons of tips and tricks for getting perfectly thick cookies, and you can see what every step should look like!

 The best cookies are the freshest, there’s no magical way around that.
 However, here’s a few tricks to keeping them fresh and soft for as long as possible!